pumbers/gamemanglement/content/campaigns/ten_thousand_worlds/dynast.md

 ### Character Focus

-Any Character Focus can be used *if the Player can come up with a suitable explanation for how the effects are generated*, however the following focuses are particularly applicable to Dynasts in the 10K:
+Any Character Focus can be used, however the following focuses are particularly applicable to Dynasts in the 10K:

 | **CYPHER SYSTEM RULEBOOK (REVISED)**|||
 |:--|:--|:--|